sakshamkatyal/ex7-1523/README.md

-stat foo                  # List size, created and modified timestamps for a directory tree                      # List directory and file tree tree -a                   # List directory and file tree including hidden tree -d                   # List directory tree cd foo                    # Go to foo sub-directory cd                        # Go to home directory cd ~                      # Go to home directory cd -                      # Go to last directory
+stat foo                  # List size, created and modified timestamps for a directory tree                      # List directory and file tree tree -a                   # List directory and file tree including hidden tree -d           cd foo                    # Go to foo sub-directory cd                        # Go to home directory cd ~                      # Go to home directory cd -                      # Go to last directory